EdwardLeeMacau/computer_architecture/lab2_pipeline_cpu/report.md

 ## Difficulties Encountered and Solutions in This Lab

 - A register initialization bug.
 I want to implement the components with as less as possible logic gates.
-The first version of the `Control` determines `memRead` by opcode[6:4] only.
-With the initial value of 0 in my implementation, there is an unexpected stall between the first and second instructions.
+The first version of the `Control` determines `memRead` by `opcode[6:4]` only.
+With the initial value 0 of the registers in my implementation, there is an unexpected *stall* between the first and second instructions.
 Since the signal *stall* is raised because of the design of the logic circuit and initial value of the registers.
-To avoid the problem, I decided to check opcode[0] also for memRead.
+To avoid the problem, I decided to check `opcode[0]` also for memRead.
 - Cannot r/w `x0` in the same cycle.
 Otherwise, it leads to a bug `x0 != 0`.

 ## Development Environment